East Germany: Electoral consequences

 The divide between the East and the West can be seen in contemporary German elections.
-The left-wing Die Linke party (which has roots in the SED) continues to have a stronghold and often wins a plurality in the East, such as in the German State of Thuringia where it remains the most popular party.
-This is in stark distinction from the West where the more centrist parties such as the CDU/CSU and SPD dominate.
+The left-wing populist Die Linke party (which has roots in the SED) continues to have a stronghold and occasionally wins a plurality in the east, such as in the state of Thuringia where it remains one of the major parties.
+The region also sees disproportionate support for the Alternative for Germany (AfD), a right-wing populist party, particularly in the state of Saxony and Thuringia.
+This is in stark distinction to the west where the more centrist parties such as the CDU/CSU, SPD, The Greens, and the FDP dominate.

+The far-right National Democratic Party of Germany (NPD) was represented in the Saxon State Parliament from 2004 to 2014.
+In Mecklenburg-Vorpommern the NPD was represented from 2006 to 2016.

+Demographics

+There are more migrants in former West Germany than in former East Germany.
+In 2016, in every state of former East Germany, 90–95% of people did not have a migrant background.

 Religion

-Another way the divide between the West and the East can be seen in modern Germany is religion.
-As of 2009, more Germans are non-believers in Eastern Germany than Western Germany.
-Eastern Germany, which was historically Protestant, is perhaps the least religious region in the world.
-An explanation for this, popular in other regions, is the aggressive state atheist policies of the German Democratic Republic's Socialist Unity Party of Germany.
+As of 2009, more Germans are non-believers in the former East Germany than in the former West Germany.
+Eastern Germany is perhaps the least religious region in the world.
+An explanation for this, popular in other regions, is the aggressive state atheist policies of the SED.
 However, the enforcement of atheism existed only for the first few years.
 After that, the state allowed churches to have a relatively high level of autonomy.
 Atheism is embraced by Germans of all ages, though irreligion is particularly common among younger Germans.

-One study in September 2012 was unable to find a single person under 28 who believes in God.